 What We Are Doing to Make Your Appointment Safe?

-Doctor and Staff Preparation for Reopening Our Offices for Elective Surgery
+Doctor and Staff Preparation for Elective Surgery

 - All our offices will continue to be cleaned every evening by our cleaning service but additional guidelines using a heightened attention to antiseptic techniques and CDC guidelines have been implemented.

 - We have removed all printed materials from our waiting rooms and consultation rooms which may otherwise involve patient contact.
 Unless known to be clean and/or required, all paper materials have been properly disposed of.

 - All points of egress within the offices including front door handles are wiped and sanitized at minimum once every hour and/or whenever it has been contacted by patients or staff.

 - All surfaces such as our front desk areas, television remotes, etc., are sanitized when or if they experience patient or staff contact.
 Computer keyboards and other frequently contacted devices are covered with disposable plastic shields.